cockroachdb/docs/v20.1/admin-ui-cluster-overview-page.md

 Usable disk space is constrained by the following:

-- The maximum store size, if one was specified using the [`--store`](cockroach-start.html#store) flag when starting nodes.
+- The maximum store size, which may be specified using the [`--store`](cockroach-start.html#store) flag when starting nodes.
+If no store size has been explicitly set, the actual disk capacity is used as the limit.
 This value is displayed on the Capacity graph in the [Storage dashboard](admin-ui-storage-dashboard.html#capacity).
 - Any disk space occupied by non-CockroachDB data.
 This may include the operating system and other system files, as well as the Cockroach binary itself.

 The Admin UI thus calculates **usable** disk space as the sum of empty disk space, up to the value of the maximum store size, and disk space that is already being **used** by CockroachDB data.